Relative Dehn fuctions, hyperbolically embedded subgroups and combination theorems: Amalgamated Products and Graphs

 \subsection{Graphs as 1-dimensional complexes}

 While the objectives of this section only require us to consider simplicial graphs, the category of simplicial graphs does not have pushouts~\cite{St83}.
 For this reason, it is convenient to work within the framework of 1-dimensional complexes or equivalently graphs in the sense that we describe below.
 We will only consider a particular class of pushouts of graphs that behaves well over simplicial graphs.
+A \emph{graph} is a triple $(V,E,r)$, where $V$ and $E$ are sets, and $r\colon E \to [V]^2$ is a function where $[V]^n$ is the collection of nonempty subsets of $V$ of cardinality at most $n$.
+Elements of the set $V$ and $E$ are called \emph{vertices} and \emph{edges} respectively; the function $r$ is called the \emph{attaching map} .
+For a graph $\Gamma$, we denote $V(\Gamma)$ and $E(\Gamma)$ its vertex and edge set, respectively.
+If $v\in V(\Gamma)$, $e\in E(\Gamma)$ and $v\in r(e)$, then $v$ is \textit{incident} to $e$, and $v$ is called an \emph{endpoint} of $e$.
+Vertices incident to the same edge are called \textit{adjacent}.